cloudify-cosmo/cloudify-stage/README.md

 `make install` - It would do manual prerequired steps for you (described below).

-`make install-dev` - It will do everything what command above and download latest dev docker image.
+`make install-dev` - It would do everything what command above and download latest dev docker image.

 `make -j2 up` - It would ran the backend and frontend in one console with public available recent docker image.

 `make -j2 up-dev` - It would ran the backend and frontend in one console and dev recent downloaded docker image.

-`make down` - it would stop the docker containers.
+`make down` - It would stop the docker containers.

 `./scripts/loadLatestPremiumDockerImage.sh` - it would download and load into docker the latest `cloudify-manager-aio` docker image.